Finslerian wormhole solution in the framework of modified gravity: Preliminaries and Notations of Finsler Geometry

 and Einstein tensor formula is

-Since it is derived from $Ric$, connections do not affect the Finslerian modified Einstein tensor.
+Since it is derived from $Ric$, connections do not affect the Finslerian-modified Einstein tensor.
 It is solely reliant on the Finslerian structure.
 As a result, the Finslerian gravitational field equations are also insensitive to the connections.\\